 Spring.
 My absolute favorite time of the year!
-It?s the promise of greater warmth, more light and new life.
+It is the promise of greater warmth, more light and new life.

-Not only do the flora evolve into their brilliant colors, scents and shapes, but fauna emerge with cute little babies being born.
-It?s a time of rebirth?both in nature and in ourselves.
+Not only do the flora evolve into their brilliant colors, scents and shapes, but fauna emerge with cute little babies born.
+It is a time of rebirth–both in nature and in ourselves.

-If you live in the Northeast, you?ll agree that it doesn?t look like Spring has sprung in the slightest; however, after discussing ?forest breathing? and rejuvenating in nature with two clients this morning, I decided that my girls and I were going to get our outdoor fill after school.
-I took them to a park in town; not the manufactured playground kind, but the one filled with glorious tall trees which my 9-year old described as ?pretty? in her writing afterwards.
+If you live in the Northeast, you may agree that it does not look like Spring has sprung in the slightest; however, after discussing “forest breathing” and rejuvenating in nature with two clients this morning, I decided that my girls and I were going to get our outdoor fill after school.
+I took them to a park in town; not the manufactured playground kind, but the one filled with glorious tall trees which my 9-year old described as “pretty” in her writing afterwards.
 This place is quaint with a creek running through it, spanning only a few acres.
-It?s more like a spacious rural backyard, yet allows some nature lovin? in suburbia.
+It is more like a spacious rural backyard, yet allows some nature lovin’ in suburbia.

-Around this time of year, I usually take my girls on a hunt for ?signs of spring?.
+Around this time of year, I usually take my girls on a hunt for “signs of spring”.
 Honestly, there were virtually none today, except for a few tiny buds on the tip tops of trees.
-It?s ok, for it was technically still winter for one more day.
-I can?t wait to see much more bursting and blooming!
+It’s ok, for it was technically still winter for one more day.
+I cannot wait to see much more bursting and blooming!

-Spring is where it?s at.
+Spring is where it’s at.
 The word literally means to move or jump forward.
-Even though January has come and gone with New Year?s resolutions, here?s a first quarterly opportunity to continue on with our intentions, or start fresh.
+Even though January has come and gone with New Year’s resolutions, here is a first quarterly opportunity to continue on with our intentions, or start fresh.
 Refresh.

 by William Larkin